Supporting our community

 We are at the forefront of so many global challenges, it takes talented staff and students from all backgrounds, from all over the world, to help us achieve our goals.

-The College and the Department have a range of networks, committees and support services to help ensure our everyone in diverse community is treated with respect, and given every opportunity to flourish, personally and professionally.
+The College and the Department have a range of networks, committees and support services to help ensure our everyone in our diverse community is treated with respect, and given every opportunity to flourish, personally and professionally.

 Resources for health and wellbeing, support for parents, disability, harassment and bullying, and links to diversity networks can be found via the links below.

 Our department's Equality, Diversity and Culture Committee (EDCC) acts as a forum for discussion of all matters relating to equality, diversity and department culture.

 Support in the department